SaintAngeLs/distributed_minispace/CONTRIBUTING.md

 ## Licensing

-Any contributions you make will be under the same [MIT License](LICENSE) that covers the project, ensuring that MiniSpace remains open and free for the community.
+Any contributions you make will be under the same [Apache License](LICENSE) that covers the project, ensuring that MiniSpace remains open and free for the community.

 ## Appreciation